-Dow plunges almost 700 points as bond fears haunt stocks
+Dow plunges 800 points as bond fears haunt stocks

 "We had an epic run.
 There was euphoria because there hadn't been a pullback," said Jeffrey Schulze, investment strategist at ClearBridge Investments.

-Consider this: The S&P 500 has risen or fallen 1% five times in the past two weeks.
-That only happened eight times all of last year, the fewest since 1964, according to LPL.

-"We've hit this incredible dose of volatility like nothing we've seen since Brexit," Detrick said.

 The yield on the 10-year Treasury bond ticked higher again on Thursday morning, to 2.88%.
-That's a big spike from just 2.65% during the panic selling Monday afternoon.
-However, a flight to safety away from stocks and back into government bonds knocked the 10-year back down to 2.82% by early afternoon.
+(A flight to safety away from stocks and back into government bonds knocked the 10-year back down to 2.82% by early afternoon.)

+"We haven't seen interest rates rise like this in a long time," Guerrini said.
+"Obviously people are reacting."

 The bull market has feasted on extremely low bond rates.
 The fear is that Treasury yields will rise to levels that make stocks less attractive and force the Federal Reserve to fight inflation by aggressively raising interest rates.